CompuTec/computec-docs/docs/wms/user-guide/transactions/new-stock-counting/plugin-installation.md

 ## CompuTec AppEngine

-Turn on CompuTec AppEngine on a database with ProcessForce:
+Turn on CompuTec AppEngine on a database with CompuTec ProcessForce:

 ![General Settings](./media/general-settings.webp)